stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Test 1/Week 06 - Mental Models and Representations.md

 > Norman, D. (2013).
 Chapter 5: Human Error?
 No, Bad Design.
 In The Design of Everyday Things: Revised and Expanded Edition. (pp. 162-216).
 Arizona: Basic Books.

+The tendency to stop seeking reasons as soon as a human error has been found is widespread.

 Topic: we should treat all failures in the same way: find the fundamental causes and redesign the system so that these can no longer lead to problems.

+- **Delibrate Violations** - Errors are not the only type of human failures.
+Sometimes people knowingly take risks.
+When the outcome is positive, they are often rewarded.
+When the result is negative, they might be punished.
-- **Root cause analysis** - investigate the accident until the single, underlying cause is found
+- **Root cause analysis** - investigate the accident until the single, underlying cause is found.
+'Five Why' method.

-- **Slip** - occurs when a person intends to do one action and ends up doing something else; there are two types: _action-based_ nad _memory-lapse_
+- **Slip** - occurs when a person intends to do one action and ends up doing something else; there are two types: _action-based_ nad _memory-lapse_, _description-similarity_, _mode_error_, _capture_slip_
 - **Mistake** - occurs when the wrong goal is established or the wrong plan is formed; there are three types: _rule-based_, _knowledge-based_, and _memory-lapse_

+Slips occur when the goal is correct, but the required actions are not done properly: the exe- cution is flawed.
+Mistakes occur when the goal or plan is wrong.

+**Example of an action-based slip:** I poured some milk into my coffee and then put the coffee cup into the refrigerator.
+This is the correct action applied to the wrong object.
+**Example of a memory-lapse slip:** I forget to turn off the gas burner on my stove after cooking dinner.

+Memory lapses can lead to either slips or mistakes, depending upon whether the memory failure was at the highest level of cognition (mistakes) or at lower (subconscious) levels (slips).

+**Example of knowledge-based mistake:** Weight of fuel was computed in pounds instead of kilograms.
+**Example of memory-lapse mistake:** A mechanic failed to complete troubleshooting because of distraction.

 Key design principles for errors: